AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 ---
 layout: post
 title:  "Modelling the production of mangrove forests with PLS-R and PCA"
-author: Aline
+author: aline
 categories: [ data-science, ecology ]
 image: assets/images/mangrovesfranciscoblancosstock.jpg
 tags: [featured]

 ---

-How a combination of PLS-R and PCA helped me to predict how biomass production might change depending on the vegetation features"
+How a combination of PLS-R and PCA helped me to predict how biomass production might change depending on the vegetation features

-Mangroves are fascinating coastal ecosystems, that harbor

-Well, unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
+Mangroves are fascinating coastal ecosystems.
+Unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
 In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.
 The full paper containing the results is this:

 ____
 Aline Ferreira Quadros, Inga Nordhaus, Hauke Reuter, Martin Zimmer. *Modelling of mangrove annual leaf litterfall with emphasis on the role of vegetation structure.* Published in <a href="https://doi.org/10.1016/j.ecss.2018.12.012">Estuarine, Coastal and Shelf Science 218, 292–299 (2018) </a>